PaulTreanor/stringtheory-app/technical_manual/technical_spec.md

 This file is an Android Package File, and when you download it onto an android device it allows you to install and use the app included in the file.

+Another copy of this file can be found in the APK file in the root of this projects repository.

 Select stringtheory.apk and download the file.
 Once the file is downloaded, click to open on your phone.
 From here a pop up will ask you if you want to install the application **.** Select &quot;INSTALL&quot; and the app will be installed on your phone.

 <img src="images/install.png" alt="install" width="350"/>